vnazarov1969/shortener-play/README.md

   * Usage Statistics (API)

 Shortener-Play was implemented in the MVC pattern by Java PlayFramework 2.5:
-  * Service does not have persistence storage,
+  * Service uses temporary storage is implemented by inmemory Database H2 over JDBC
-  * Temporary storage uses inmemory Database H2 by JDBC driver
+  * Service caches database operations and use async approach to critical calls
   * Service supports altenative way for storing data by java.collections, you need configure DI before.

 ## How to run